apollographql/apollo-kotlin/design-docs/Threading.md

 ## Mutable, shared state that requires synchronization

-Some state in the pipeline is shared require synchronisation:
+Some state in the pipeline is shared and requires synchronisation:

 * Normalized cache
 * Store listeners